 The goal was to turn a dry, complex topic into something fun and easy to digest.
-Without any statistics or data to work with, I opted to create a visual story with illustrative metaphors and lists.
+Without any statistics or data to work with, I told the story through visual metaphors.

-This site was created as the final content piece of an email marketing campaign.
+This mobile-ready microsite was created as the final content piece of an email marketing campaign.
 The client wanted a clean, concise summary of the entire campaign's offer, but also wanted it to be flexible enough to stand on its own.
 The project required boiling down a large value proposition into a few sentences.